minkezhang/giga/README.md

 becoming an increasingly desired feature in today's multiprocessor environment.

 Thus, we need a file library which can
-* read files in its entirety without needing to allocate `File::size()` of memory space to do so
+* read files in its entirety without needing to allocate the size of the file of memory space to do so
 * handle file length changes gracefully and efficiently
 * handle concurrent file changes